African Wildlife Experience

 Power sockets for electrical items are available in each tent and in the communal area.

-Lunches and dinners are prepared by a staff member, assisted by the volunteers, breakfast is a self-help meal but ingredients are provided.
+Lunches and dinners are prepared by a staff member, assisted by the volunteers.
+Breakfast is a self-prepared meal but ingredients are provided.
 Vegetarian and vegan meals can be provided on request.

 Testimonials